qznc/my-homeserver/source/cronjobs.rst

 .. code:: sh

    #!/bin/sh
-   su - cronbot -- cronic /home/cronbot/example.sh 2>&1
+   su - cronbot -- cronic /home/cronbot/example.sh

 To check log files,
-when your script has run.
+when your script has run,
+use journalctl.

 .. code:: sh